Nuzhat Parveen Khan: Career

-As of 2021, Parveen serves as the dean of Bennett University's School of Law.
+As of 2021, Parveen is the dean of Bennett University's School of Law.
 She has worked on a project for the Ministry of Women and Child Development, titled, A Study of Discriminative and Derogatory Practices against Women by Khap Panchayats, Kangaroo Courts and Shalishi Adalats in India: An Empirical Study in the States of Haryana, Rajasthan, Western U.P. and West Bengal.
-The project report was also presented before the Parliament of India in 2014 and was appreciated.
+The project report was presented to the Parliament of India in 2014.